[widget id="bcn_widget-2"]

 If you have a cavity you will schedule an appointment to come back soon and get it taken care of.

 When you come back to get your filling, the dentist will give you a shot to numb your mouth so getting the filling won’t hurt.
-The shot will pinch for a second but will be over quick.
+The shot will pinch for a second but will be over quickly.

 When you leave the dentist’s office your mouth will feel numb for a little while but the feeling will wear off soon.